Skip to main content

 Check validity of signature

-There may be other reasons Login.gov cannot successfully validate your application’s signatures using the information you have provided in the Login.gov Partner Dashboard for the application.
+There may be other reasons Login.gov cannot successfully validate your application’s signatures using the information you have provided in the Login.gov Partner Portal for the application.
 We have created a web-based tool that lets you check this easily.

 If you find your signature cannot be validated using this process, you will have to investigate what may be causing these problems and make changes on your side until validation succeeds.